-- 1. Close all open programs. - 2.
+- Close all open programs. - 2.
 From the Start screen, type recovery, and then select HP Recovery Manager.
-If prompted, click Yes to allow the program to continue.

-- 3. Select Recovery Media Creation, select Create recovery media using blank DVD(s), and then select Next. - 4.
+If prompted, click Yes to allow the program to continue. - 3.
+Select Create recovery media using blank DVD(s), and then select Next. - 4.
 Follow the on-screen instructions.
 Label each disc as you make it (for example, Recovery 1, Recovery 2).